lter/ltertools/cran-comments.md

 ## R CMD Check Results

-0 errors | 0 warnings | 0 notes

-### Changes per CRAN Reviewer Instructions

-- No requested changes
+There were no errors or warnings returned by `devtools::check()` or `devtools::check_win_devel()`.

+There is one note due to the updated maintainer email differing from that of the CRAN version.

 ## Downstream dependencies

 There are currently no downstream dependencies for this package.
+Checked with `tools::dependsOnPkgs("ltertools").